rails/rails/guides/source/action_text_overview.md

 - [ffmpeg](http://ffmpeg.org/) v3.4+ for video previews and ffprobe for video/audio analysis
 - [poppler](https://poppler.freedesktop.org/) or [muPDF](https://mupdf.com/) for PDF previews

-You shoudl familiarize yourself with the licensing implications of installing the above.
-Some but not all of these libraries are required and they are dependent on the kind of uploads you are expecting within the editor.
+You should familiarize yourself with the licensing implications of installing the above.
+Some, but not all of these libraries are required and they are dependent on the kind of uploads you are expecting within the editor.
 A common error that users encounter when working with Action Text and Active Storage is that images do not render correctly in the editor.
-This is usually due to the libvips dependency not being installed.
+This is usually due to the `libvips` dependency not being installed.

 ### Signed GlobalId